Question 143: Dosing weight used for preparative regimen orders

 The total number of fractions multiplied by the dose per fraction must be equal to the total dose reported above.

-Questions 130 – 131: Drug
+Questions 152 – 153: Drug

+Select the preparative regimen drug.
 The form lists each drug by the generic name.
 The following website provides the trade names under which generic drugs are manufactured: http://www.rxlist.com/script/main/hp.asp.

-The Other drug category should be used only if the drug is not one of the listed options.
-If an “other” drug is prescribed, list the name of the drug.
-Include any intrathecal drugs the recipient received for prophylaxis or treatment of CNS disease within 21 days prior to the start of the preparative regimen.
-Do not report additional sites of radiation (e.g., cranial boost) in the “other” drug category.
-If the recipient is assigned to the Comprehensive Report Forms by the form selection algorithm, the additional sites of radiation will be reported on the Recipient Baseline Form (Form 2000).
+- If the recipient is assigned to the Comprehensive Report Forms by the form selection algorithm, the additional sites of radiation will be reported on the Recipient Baseline Form (Form 2000).
 If the recipient is assigned to TED Forms by the form track selection algorithm, the additional sites of radiation will not be reported.

-Question 132: Total prescribed dose
+Question 154: Total prescribed dose

 Report the total dose of each drug as prescribed in the preparative regimen section of the HCT protocol.
 Do not report the prescribed daily dose.
 Report the drug doses to the nearest tenth.
 For paper submission, do not modify the number of boxes or include decimal values.
 The pharmacy record or Medication Administration Record (MAR) should be used for determining the date the drug was started.

 Pharmacokinetic testing can be used to determine whether the drug concentration in the bloodstream is appropriate to the dose given.
 This reflects the speed of absorption and elimination of the drug.
 These tests are usually performed using the first dose of systemic therapy, or a test dose, where multiple samples are drawn at specific time points following the first dose.
 The samples are sent to a laboratory that performs the testing to determine the drug concentration.
 If carboplatin was prescribed, indicate if pharmacokinetic testing was performed to determine the preparative regimen dosing.
-If it is not known whether or not this testing was performed, consult a transplant physician.
+If it is not known whether this testing was performed, consult a transplant physician.

 A common example of this situation occurs in the use of busulfan.
 When pharmacokinetic (pK) testing is performed, the ordered busulfan dose can be calculated from either the AUC dose or daily AUC.
 If an AUC dose is documented, this can be multiplied by the number of ordered doses in order to calculate the ordered busulfan dose.
 When a daily AUC is documented, this can be multiplied by the number of days in order to calculate the ordered busulfan dose.
 See the example below for more information.

-Example – Calculating the ordered dose of Busulfan using AUC dose: The AUC dose in the example below is 2842 uMol x Min, which was prescribed for a total of 5 doses.
+- The AUC dose in the source document example below is 2842 uMol x Min, which was prescribed for a total of 5 doses.
 The total ordered dose of Busulfan in this scenario should be reported as 14,210 uMol x Min.

 In some cases, a “test dose” of the drug is given before the actual preparative regimen is started, and this dose is used for acquiring drug levels that are used to adjust the dose that will be used in the preparative regimen.
 In other situations, the first dose of the drug is given in the usual fashion as part of the preparative regimen.
 After this first dose, serum drug levels are drawn and sent to a reference lab.
 The drug is continued at the starting dose until the lab results are reported and adjustment is made to later doses.

 When a drug is used for the preparative regimen where pharmacokinetics will be tested, it is important to distinguish whether the testing will be done with a “test dose” before beginning the preparative regimen or using the first dose of the preparative regimen.
-The reporting of the dosing for the CIBMTR forms depends upon this distinction.
+The reporting of the dosing for CIBMTR forms depends upon this distinction.
 This helps distinguish whether the dose is part of the therapeutic regimen, or not.

-- Example: A patient with AML underwent allogeneic HCT from a sibling; busulfan and cyclophosphamide were used as the preparative regimen.
-The patient presented to clinic 9 days before the HCT, where a dose of busulfan at 0.5 mg/kg was given intravenously.
+- A recipient with AML underwent allogeneic HCT from a sibling; busulfan and cyclophosphamide were used as the preparative regimen.
+The recipient presented to clinic 9 days before the HCT, where a dose of busulfan at 0.5 mg/kg was given intravenously.
 Blood samples were drawn for the next 6 hours, after which the patient left the clinic.
 His samples were sent to a lab, results were returned the next day, and an adjusted dose of busulfan was calculated.
-He returned to the hospital 6 days before HCT, and began to receive busulfan at the adjusted dose intravenously for 4 days, followed by cyclophosphamide, and proceeded to receive his cells.
+He returned to the hospital 6 days before HCT and began to receive busulfan at the adjusted dose intravenously for 4 days, followed by cyclophosphamide, and proceeded to receive his cells.
 Since he received 0.5 mg/kg as a “test dose,” this would not be reported in his total preparative regimen dose.

-If a test dose was given, where the dose was distinct from the therapeutic dosing preparative regimen (often 1-2 or more days prior to the initiation of regular dosing), the following should be reported:- On the Pre-TED (2400) form, the total prescribed dose per protocol would NOT include the test dose.
+If a test dose was given, where the dose was distinct from the therapeutic dosing preparative regimen (often 1-2 or more days prior to the initiation of regular dosing), the following should be reported:- On the Pre-TED (2400) Form, the total prescribed dose per protocol would NOT include the test dose.

-- On the Baseline (2000) form, the start date of the chemotherapy agent should be reported as the date the first therapeutic dose was administered.
+- On the Baseline (2000) Form, the start date of the chemotherapy agent should be reported as the date the first therapeutic dose was administered.
 The actual dose received would NOT include the test dose.

-- Example: A patient with AML underwent allogeneic HCT from a sibling; busulfan and cyclophosphamide were used as the preparative regimen.
-The patient presented to clinic 9 days before the HCT, where a dose of busulfan at 0.5 mg/kg was given intravenously.
+- A recipient with AML underwent allogeneic HCT from a sibling; busulfan and cyclophosphamide were used as the preparative regimen.
+The recipient presented to clinic 9 days before the HCT, where a dose of busulfan at 0.5 mg/kg was given intravenously.
 Blood samples were drawn for the next 6 hours, after which the patient left the clinic.
 His samples were sent to a lab, results were returned the next day, and an adjusted dose of busulfan was calculated.
-He returned to the hospital 6 days before HCT, and began to receive busulfan at the adjusted dose intravenously for 4 days, followed by cyclophosphamide, and proceeded to receive his cells.
+He returned to the hospital 6 days before HCT and began to receive busulfan at the adjusted dose intravenously for 4 days, followed by cyclophosphamide, and proceeded to receive his cells.
 Since he received 0.5 mg/kg as a “test dose,” this would not be reported in his total preparative regimen dose.

-- Example: A patient with MDS received an allogeneic HCT from an unrelated donor; busulfan and fludarabine were used as the preparative regimen.
-She was admitted to the hospital 7 days before her HCT, and received a dose of busulfan at 0.8 mg/kg IV at 6:00 AM.
+- A recipient with MDS received an allogeneic HCT from an unrelated donor; busulfan and fludarabine were used as the preparative regimen.
+She was admitted to the hospital 7 days before her HCT and received a dose of busulfan at 0.8 mg/kg IV at 6:00 AM.
 Serum samples were drawn every 30 minutes until the next dose of Busulfan at 0.8 mg/kg IV was given at 12:00 noon.
 Her blood was sent to a reference lab, and she continued to receive busulfan every 6 hours.
 On day -6, the lab called with her drug levels, and it was determined that the current dose was correct.
 No adjustment was made, and she completed all 16 doses of busulfan.
 Since the dose of busulfan (0.8 mg/kg) that was used for drug testing was ALSO her first dose of the preparative regimen, it should be included in the amount of drug that was given for preparative regimen.
 The total prescribed dose per protocol should be reported as “13 mg/kg.”
 (0.8 mg/kg x 16 doses = 12.8 mg/kg rounded to 13 mg/kg).

-If the first dose of the preparative regimen was used to determine pharmacokinetics, the following should be reported:- On the Pre-TED (2400) form, the total prescribed dose per protocol would include the dose used for monitoring.
+If the first dose of the preparative regimen was used to determine pharmacokinetics, the following should be reported:- On the Pre-TED (2400) Form, the total prescribed dose per protocol would include the dose used for monitoring.

-- On the Baseline (2000) form, the start date of the chemotherapy agent should be reported as the date the first dose was administered.
+- On the Baseline (2000) Form, the start date of the chemotherapy agent should be reported as the date the first dose was administered.
 The actual dose received would include the dose used for monitoring.

-- Example: A patient with MDS received an allogeneic HCT from an unrelated donor; busulfan and fludarabine were used as the preparative regimen.
-She was admitted to the hospital 7 days before her HCT, and received a dose of busulfan at 0.8 mg/kg IV at 6:00 AM.
+- A recipient with MDS received an allogeneic HCT from an unrelated donor; busulfan and fludarabine were used as the preparative regimen.
+She was admitted to the hospital 7 days before her HCT and received a dose of busulfan at 0.8 mg/kg IV at 6:00 AM.
 Serum samples were drawn every 30 minutes until the next dose of Busulfan at 0.8 mg/kg IV was given at 12:00 noon.
 Her blood was sent to a reference lab, and she continued to receive busulfan every 6 hours.
 On day -6, the lab called with her drug levels, and it was determined that the current dose was correct.
 No adjustment was made, and she completed all 16 doses of busulfan.
 Since the dose of busulfan (0.8 mg/kg) that was used for drug testing was ALSO her first dose of the preparative regimen, it should be included in the amount of drug that was given for preparative regimen.
 The total prescribed dose per protocol should be reported as “13 mg/kg.”
 (0.8 mg/kg x 16 doses = 12.8 mg/kg rounded to 13 mg/kg).

-Question 133: Date started
+Question 155: Date started

 Enter the date when the first dose of the preparative regimen drug was administered.
 The pharmacy record or Medication Administration Record (MAR) should be used for determining the date the drug was started.

-Question 134: Specify administration (busulfan only)
+Question 156: Specify administration (busulfan only)

 Report the busulfan administration route as either Oral, IV, or Both.